ONEOK, Inc. Gallery

 We Are Who We Were

-This exhibit represents all 38 federally recognized American Indian tribes currently associated with Oklahoma.
-The ONEOK Gallery offers visitors the opportunity to explore the historic past of the native peoples of Oklahoma as well as experience contemporary American Indian cultures.
-Using the 20th century American Indian experience as a bridge between the past and the present, the exhibit offers artifacts, tribal music, photographs, American Indian art, and oral histories from the indigenous people of Oklahoma.
+This exhibit represents all thirty-eight federally recognized American Indian tribes currently associated with Oklahoma.
+The ONEOK, Inc. Gallery offers visitors the opportunity to explore the historic past of the native peoples of Oklahoma as well as experience contemporary American Indian cultures.
+Using the twentieth-century American Indian experiences as a bridge between the past and the present, the exhibit offers artifacts, tribal music, photographs, American Indian art, and oral histories from the indigenous people of Oklahoma.

 Caddo Leadership and Community

-Within the OneOK Gallery of the Oklahoma History Center there is an area set aside to provide exhibit space for each tribe to interpret their own history to the public.
+Within this gallery is a dedicated area for exhibit space allowing each tribe to interpret their own history to the public.
 Each of these small venues is a cooperative effort between the tribe and the Oklahoma Museum of History.
-The initial tribes featured in this area were the Pawnee, Osage, Choctaw, and Kiowa peoples.
-In 2008 the Chickasaw Nation replaced the Kiowa Tribe in this area.

 Caddo Leadership and Community is the result of a cooperative effort between the Caddo Nation Museum and the Oklahoma Museum of History.
 The Caddo Nation Museum provided the interpretation, graphics, design ideas, and artifacts for the area.
 The staff of the Oklahoma Museum of History provided tools, material, and technical expertise for the installation and creation of graphic panels.